 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 1.0% month-on-month in January, ticking up slightly from December’s 0.8% increase.
+Consumer prices rose 1.0% month-on-month in April, up slightly from a 0.9% increase in March.